2Pacalypse Now

 2Pacalypse Now is the debut solo studio album by American rapper 2Pac.
 It was released on November 12, 1991, through TNT Recordings and Interscope Records, while EastWest Records America, a division of Atlantic distributed the album.
 The recording sessions took place at Starlight Sound Studio in Richmond, California.
 The album was produced by the Digital Underground production team the Underground Railroad, made up of Big D the Impossible, Shock G, Pee-Wee, DJ J-Z, Raw Fusion, and Live Squad.
 It features contributions from Stretch, Angelique, Dave Hollister, Pogo, Poppi, Ray Luv and Shock G among others.
 The album's title is a reference to the 1979 war film Apocalypse Now.

 In the United States, the album reached number 64 on the US Billboard 200, number 13 on the US Top R&B/Hip-Hop Albums and number three on both the Heatseekers Albums and Catalog Albums charts.
-On April 19, 1995, it was certified Gold by the Recording Industry Association of America for selling 500,000 copies.
+On April 19, 1995, it was certified Gold by the Recording Industry Association of America for selling 500,000 or more copies.
 In commemoration of its twenty-fifth anniversary, it was re-released on vinyl and cassette on November 11, 2016, which peaked at number 21 on the Billboard Vinyl Albums chart.

 The album produced three singles with accompanying music videos: "Trapped", "Brenda's Got a Baby" and "If My Homie Calls".
 The second single off of the album, "Brenda's Got a Baby", made it to number 23 on the Hot R&B/Hip-Hop Songs, number three on the Hot Rap Songs and number 55 on the Hot R&B/Hip-Hop Singles Sales.
 The song "I Don't Give a Fuck" from the album was included in 2004 video game Grand Theft Auto: San Andreas in-game radio station Radio Los Santos.

 Content

-2Pacalypse Now is a socially conscious hip hop album.
+2Pacalypse Now is a socially conscious hip-hop album.
 It serves as the artist's commentary on contemporary social issues facing American society, such as racism, police brutality, poverty, gang violence, teenage pregnancy and drug abuse.
 The album poetically addresses black urban concerns relevant to the present day.
 Although a relatively tame album compared to Shakur's later works, 2Pacalypse Now was known for its violent lyrics aimed at police officers and the government in the songs "Trapped", "I Don't Give a Fuck" and "Soulja's Story".